giorgiasampo/Foodata/README.md

 ### Mashup and output datasets

-Since not all the original datasets contained data for every year or, for example, for every country, we decided to limit the time span to only ten years and to focus only on consistent mashups and final mashups and visualisations.
-Also, when there is absence of data, this is clear in the visualisation.
+Since not all the original datasets contained data for every year or, for example, for every country, we decided to limit the time span to only ten years and to focus only on consistent mashups and final mashups and visualizations.
+Also, when there is absence of data, this is clear in the visualization.

 We decided to investigate six different situation, that you can find in the visualization section:
 - Food Production and Life Expectancy by Country